 - Contrast, in writing, the major differences between Financial and Managerial Accounting.

-- Define basic cost concepts, including differentiation between fixed and variable costs within relevant range.
+- Define basic cost concepts, including differentiation between fixed and variable costs within the relevant range.

 - Demonstrate a knowledge of current U.S. income tax concepts, laws and regulations and computational procedures in individual taxation and be able to contrast our country's system with the systems utilized in at least two other countries.